 Enter values in this section to identify the metered and delivered energy supply sources for all of the building's energy systems.
 Select the green ‘Add Available Energy’ button and select an energy supply source from the Energy Type drop down menu.

-The sources selected here will auto populate the available Energy Supply Source, Utility Type, Energy Type, and Annual Energy and Cost Savings field selection options on the Metered Energy Supply Source Details, Metered Energy, Delivered Energy, Energy Use by End Use, and Energy Savings Opportunities screens.
+The sources selected here will auto populate the available Energy Supply Source; Utility Type; Energy Type; and Annual Energy and Cost Savings field selection options on the Metered Energy Supply Source Details; Metered Energy; Delivered Energy; Annual Energy Use and Energy Cost; Annual Summary for On-Site Renewable Energy Production; Annual Summary for Exported Energy; Energy Use by End Use; and Energy Savings Opportunities screens (with the exception of exported energy sources, which will not be available as inputs on the Energy Use by End Use and Energy Savings Opportunities tables.

 A maximum of 3 metered and 2 delivered energy supply sources may be added.
 The table below lists which sources are identified as Metered or Delivered Energy: